roshankenia/3D-OCT-Analysis/README.md

 # README for Running OCT Model Training and Testing

 ## Overview
-This repository contains code for training and testing an Optical Coherence Tomography (OCT) deep learning model for glaucoma classification.
-The model incorporates various attention mechanisms and augmentation techniques, and it is designed to work with Zeiss and Topcon datasets.
+This repository contains code for training and testing AI-CNet3D: An Anatomically-Informed Cross-Attention Network for Enhanced Glaucoma Detection and Interpretability in 3D OCT Volumes.
+The model incorporates various attention mechanisms and visualization techniques, and it is designed to work with Zeiss and Topcon datasets.

 ## Requirements
 Before running the training and testing pipeline, ensure that you have the necessary dependencies installed.